 And you may want to take a couple of drinks with you if you’re afraid of heights!

 It can be a little intimidating going up that high but the capsules that you ride in are very stable and not jerky at all.

 The Wheel itself moves less than a mile an hour and lasts about 20 minutes.

-The Wheel at Icon Park is the tallest Ferris Wheel on the East Coast of the US and there’s a viewing distance of 57 miles.
+The Wheel at Icon Park is the tallest Ferris Wheel on the East Coast of the US and on a clear day, there’s a viewing distance of 57 miles.

 2. Orlando Starflyer

 Next is the Orlando Starflyer, a large swing attraction.
 I did not go on this ride since going around in circles on a giant swing really isn’t my thing.

 However, this ride is one of the most popular things to do at Icon Park Orlando, so it had to be included on this must-do list.